waveform80/picamera/docs/recipes2.rst

 writing, there are still no video standards that are universally supported by all web browsers on all platforms.
 Furthermore, HTTP was originally designed as a one-shot protocol for serving web-pages.
-Since its invention, various additions have bolted on to cater for its ever increasing use cases (file downloads, resumption, streaming, etc.) but the fact remains there's no "simple" solution for video streaming at the moment.
+Since its invention, various additions have been bolted on to cater for its ever increasing use cases (file downloads, resumption, streaming, etc.) but the fact remains there's no "simple" solution for video streaming at the moment.